x-cellent/basic-docker-workshop/7-exercise-registry/exercise.md

 Search
 ------

-Search for an image with the application "???".
+Search for an image with the application kibana, logstash and elasticsearch.
 Write a docker-run file for it.